System Design Space

 Typical antipatterns

-One 'master secret' for dozens of services without segmentation.
+One 'master secret' shared by dozens of services with no segmentation.

 References